This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How Dangerous is a Water Moccasin Bite?

-Let’s break down what makes these bites dangerous, how they usually happen, and how they stack up against other venomous snakes you might encounter.
+Let’s break down what makes these bites hazardous, when they usually happen, and how they stack up against other venomous snakes you might encounter.

 Venom Toxicity and Potency